Angélique (instrument)

 The angélique (French, from Italian angelica) is a plucked string instrument of the lute family of the baroque era.
 It combines features of the lute, the harp, and the theorbo.

-It shares the form of its pear-shaped body as well as its vibrating string length of 54 to 70 cm with the lute.
+Like the lute, it has a pear-shaped body and vibrating string lengths ranging from 54 to 70 cm.
 Differing from the lute, the 16 string angelica was single-strung like a theorbo, with which it shares its extended neck with a second peg box, bearing six bass strings.

 Overview

-The angelica was tuned diatonically, like a harp: C – E – F – G – A – B – c – d – e – f – g – a – b – c’ – d’ – e’.
+The angelica was tuned diatonically, like a harp: C – E – F – G – A – B – c – d – e – f – g – a – b – c' – d' – e'.
 That range is the same as that of the French or lesser theorbo, but the latter differs in that its tuning is reentrant: C – D – E – F – G – A – B – c – d – g – c' – e'– a – d'.
-The diatonic tuning limited its compass, but produced a full and clear tone by the increased use of open strings.
+The diatonic tuning limited its range, but produced a full and clear tone by the increased use of open strings.

 Little surviving music for the angelica as well as few surviving instruments indicate that the angelica flourished during the second half of the 17th and the beginning of the 18th centuries.

-Some authors claim that the angelica was invented in England.
-But that claim is based on the misinterpretation of its name (M. H. Fuhrmann, Musicalischer Trichter, Frankfurt/Spree 1706, p.
+Some sources suggest an English origin for the angélique, but this appears to be a misinterpretation of the instrument’s name.
+(M. H. Fuhrmann, Musicalischer Trichter, Frankfurt/Spree 1706, p.
 91).
-James Talbot correctly interpreted angelica as “angel lute“ because of its lovely sound (ms. Oxford 532, 1685–1701).
+James Talbot correctly interpreted angelica as "angel lute" because of its lovely sound (ms. Oxford 532, 1685–1701).
+Organologist Emil Vogl suggested the instrument may have been named after the French musician Angélique Paulet.

 Music for the angelica is notated in French tablature, with the designation of bass courses varying according to respective authors.
 The Ukrainian Torban is a descendant of the Angélique.